-Hiring a Fundraising Consultant: 5 Steps & Top Firms
+Hiring a Fundraising Consultant: 5+ Steps and Best Firms

-A fundraising consultant is a third-party expert hired by nonprofit organizations to guide them through the aspects of planning and running an effective fundraising campaign (or multiple campaigns).
+A fundraising consultant is an outside expert hired by nonprofit organizations to guide them through the aspects of planning and running an effective fundraising campaign (or multiple campaigns).
 Under this broad umbrella, fundraising consultants may offer services specifically for:

 • Campaign strategy development